johnsonjh/VEDIT/README.md

 ## Future

+* Fix all remaining bugs in the 16‑bit CP/M‑86 and MS‑DOS source builds.

 * Find and recover the original source code for the latest (2.03b/2.33b) versions of the `INSTALL`, `INTCOM`, and other utilities.
   * In the meantime, [`vinstall`](vinstall) portably reimplements all the required `INSTALL` ⧸ `INTMOD` functionality.

-* Document `xterm`-compatible terminal settings for enabling arrow directional keys, etc.
+* Document `xterm`‑compatible terminal settings for enabling arrow directional keys, etc.

-* Add other CompuView products V-PRINT, V-SPELL, V-COM, etc. (sources or binaries) to the repository.
+* Add other CompuView products V‑PRINT, V‑SPELL, V‑COM, etc. (sources
+  or binaries) to the repository.

 * Find and archive other ancient VEDIT ⧸ VEDIT‑PLUS distributions.

-* Collect and archive any significant commercial or community add-ons or macros compatible with VEDIT ⧸ VEDIT‑PLUS up to 2.03b/2.33b.
+* Collect and archive any significant commercial or community add‑ons or macros compatible with VEDIT ⧸ VEDIT‑PLUS up to 2.03b/2.33b.

 Can you help with any of the above?
 If you can, please open an